Land of Giants / The Giant Claw: Reviews

 Paul Hoggart gave Land of Giants and The Giant Claw a positive review in The Times, calling them "stunningly animated".
 The episodes was also positively reviewed in the Sunday Express.
-The Sunday Express review called the them "beautifully produced" with "breathtaking" animation and also called Marven's performance "incredible convincing" and worthy of an Oscar.
+The Sunday Express review called them "beautifully produced" with "breathtaking" animation and also called Marven's performance "incredible convincing" and worthy of an Oscar.

 Awards

 In 2003, The Giant Claw won a BAFTA TV Award for Best Visual Effects.
 In 2004, The Giant Claw and Land of Giants won the Emmy for Outstanding Animated Programme.
 For his work in Land of Giants and in the subsequent miniseries Sea Monsters, also part of the Walking with... series and produced by Impossible Pictures, Nigel Marven was nominated for a Royal Television Society Programme award in 2004 for best presenter (factual).

 Successor series

 Following Marven's work on The Giant Claw and Land of Giants, he was approached by Jasper James, producer of both episodes and director of Land of Giants, about the prospect of producing a standalone series where Marven travelled to different prehistoric seas and swam with ancient sea creatures.
 Marven was enthusiastic and agreed to partake in the project.
 The series, titled Sea Monsters, was announced by the BBC on 29 July 2003 and first aired in November the same year.

 In addition to Sea Monsters, both Marven and James returned to prehistory with the series Prehistoric Park, also created by Impossible Pictures.
 Prehistoric Park is unconnected to the Walking with... series and was produced by ITV, ProSieben, Animal Planet and M6.
 Marven starred in the series and James served as executive producer.
 Prehistoric Park took a year to film and first aired in July–August 2006.
 It is today considered a cult classic.